TimDer/AppRunner/README.md

 ```

 ### Directly
-If you want to directly give commands you can do so as follows
+If you want to directly give commands you can do so as follows.

 ```
 $ ./AppRunnerDist/AppRunner "ls -lash" "echo 'hello world'"